Skip to content

 Belgium

-Ghent's main applied sciences university (hogeschool) with 19,000 students, hands-on bachelor programmes in business, IT, healthcare, social work, and the arts (KASK conservatory).
+Study abroad at HOGENT - University College Ghent means choosing Ghent through a specific academic fit: Ghent's main applied sciences university (hogeschool) with 19,000 students, hands-on bachelor programmes in business, IT, healthcare, social work, and the arts (KASK conservatory).
+It works best when your courses, language and housing align with the faculty, not only with the university name.

 Ghent's applied-sciences university college, strong in healthcare, technology, design, education, and business.
 Smaller than Ghent University, more practical in orientation, and deeply integrated into Ghent's student culture.